d4ndox/mnp/README.md

 ### Config file ~/.mnp.ini:

 The config file makes things easier.
-The config file is used by both `mnp` and `mnp-payment`.
+It is used by both `mnp` and `mnp-payment`.
-`make install` copies this template of .mnp.ini to your HOME directory.

 ```bash
 ; Monero named pipes (mnp)